isultane/summercourses/README.md

 - 04/07/2019: Lab-01 solutions uploaded.
 - 06/07/2019: Slides for Chapter 04 has been uploaded.
 - 09/07/2019: Midterm exam will cover Chapters 1, 2 and 3 ONLY.
 Good luck!
+- 12/07/2019: Midterm questions and answers has been uploaded.

 NOTE: This page will be updated frequently